Benoît de Boigne

-Benoît Leborgne (24 March 1751 – 21 June 1830), better known as Count Benoît de Boigne or General Count de Boigne, was a military adventurer from the Duchy of Savoy, who made his fortune and name in India with the Marathas.
+Benoît Leborgne (24 March 1751 – 21 June 1830), better known as Count Benoît de Boigne or General Count de Boigne, was a mercenary from the Duchy of Savoy (when he was born part of the Kingdom of Sardinia) who made his fortune and name in India with the Marathas.
 He was also named president of the general council of the French département of Mont-Blanc by Napoleon I.

 The son of shopkeepers, Leborgne was a career military man.
 He was trained in European regiments and then became a success in India in the service of Mahadaji Sindhia of Gwalior in central India, who ruled over the Maratha Empire.
 Sindhia entrusted him with the creation and organization of an army.
 He became its general, and trained and commanded a force of nearly 100,000 men organized on the European model, which allowed the Maratha Empire to dominate north India, though it ultimately proved unable to match the military of the East India Company in the Second and Third Anglo-Maratha Wars.
 Along with his career in the army, Benoît de Boigne also worked in commerce and administration.
 Among other titles, he became a Jaghirdar which gave him enormous land holdings in India.

-After a turbulent life, Benoît de Boigne returned to Europe, first to England, where he married a French emigrant after having repudiated his first, Persian wife; then to France during the Consulate, and finally back to Savoy (then an independent kingdom).
+After a turbulent life, Benoît de Boigne returned to Europe, first to England, where he married a French emigrant after having repudiated his first, Persian wife; then to France during the Consulate, and finally back to Savoy.
 He devoted the end of his life to charity in Chambéry, where he was born.
 The king of Sardinia gave him the title of Count.